- Champs-Élysées, Paris

 One of the world's great urban wonders, this boulevard is perhaps the most famous in the world.
-It inspired so many others throughout Europe and the New World, stretching from a great public square to a major landmark (the Triumphal Arch), and lined with graceful buildings, cafés and shops.
+It inspired so many others throughout Europe and the New World, stretching from a great public square to a major landmark (the Triumphal Arch), and lined with graceful buildings, cafés and stores.

 It cuts through all of Manhattan, passing by several neighborhoods, but it's in Midtown that it becomes what it's famous for -- the world's greatest theater district.
-This section is also known as the "Great White Way" and includes the light-and-advertising-filled Times Square.
+This section is also known as the "Great White Way," and includes the light-and-advertising-filled Times Square.

 Home to some of the most unconventional architecture in the world, Barcelona's best-known avenue is lined with some surreal façades, many of them the result of Gaudi's highly individual style.
-It's now Spain's most expensive street, home to several hotels and luxury shops.
+It's now Spain's most expensive street, home to several hotels and luxury stores.